 Throughout summer and as fall nears, butterfly eggs can be found on the underside of leaves.
 It left me wondering about the life cycle of the butterfly.
-How long do they live?
-How do the caterpillars born in late summer survive the cold?
+I had questions about how long they live and how they survive the cold.
 So I did some research.

 What Is The Life Cycle Of A Butterfly?
 Butterflies have 4 life stages.
 Some butterflies also have 4 generational cycles each year.
 The lifecycle of a butterfly includes the egg stage, larva or caterpillar state, pupa or chrysalis state, and the adult butterfly state.
 Butterflies have several generations and their lifespan will vary based on the generation of the butterfly and the species.

 Butterflies are amazing insects.
 They metamorphosis into several different stages.
-Each stage o a butterfly’s life has a specific purpose.
+Each stage of a butterfly’s life has a specific purpose.

 Stage One: Butterfly Eggs

 Butterflies start their life when the eggs are laid.
 Butterflies generally lay eggs on specific plants.
 These plants provide the right type of food for the future caterpillars.

 Butterfly eggs are very small.
 They are either round, cylindrical, or oval.
 They can also have ribbing around them.
 They can be as small as bits of dust and are easily missed by most people.
 The shape, color, and type of butterfly will determine what the eggs look like.

 Butterflies lay eggs really close together.
 A female adult butterfly will lay many eggs at once so that at least some of them will survive.
 They also lay their eggs on the underside of the leaf.
 This helps to protect the eggs from predators.